JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

     median.(predict(model, fitresult, Xnew))
 ```

-Required, if model is to be registered (findable by general users):
+Required, if the model is to be registered (findable by general users):

 ```julia
 MLJBase.load_path(::Type{<:SomeSupervisedModel})    = ""